k4rtik/techglider.in/content/about.markdown

 I am Kartik.

-I am interested in Programming Languages and Systems in general and Concurrency and Distributed Systems in particular.
-I am joining [Department of Computer Science](https://cs.uchicago.edu/) at [the University of Chicago (UChicago)](http://www.uchicago.edu/) in September 2017 to pursue these interests in a rigorous academic setting as a PhD student.
+I am interested in Programming Languages and Systems in general and Concurrency and Distributed Systems in particular and am pursuing these interests in a rigorous academic setting as a PhD student at the [Department of Computer Science](https://cs.uchicago.edu/) at [the University of Chicago (UChicago)](http://www.uchicago.edu/).

-I recently [finished](https://techglider.github.io/update/how-to-reason-about-correctness-of-programs-designed-for-non-volatile-memory/) my master's in [Computer Science](https://cs.brown.edu) at [Brown University](https://www.brown.edu/).
-Previously, I worked at Oracle India Development Center, Bangalore as Member Technical Staff.
-Before that, I finished my BTech in [Computer Science & Engineering at National Institute of Technology Calicut](http://cse.nitc.ac.in) in 2013.
+I [finished](https://techglider.github.io/update/how-to-reason-about-correctness-of-programs-designed-for-non-volatile-memory/) my master's in [Computer Science](https://cs.brown.edu) at [Brown University](https://www.brown.edu/).
+During and around my time at Brown, I did summer internships at [Pure Storage](https://www.purestorage.com/) and [Hewlett Packard Labs](https://www.labs.hpe.com/).
+Before that, I worked at Oracle India Development Center, Bangalore as Member Technical Staff.
+And before that, I finished my BTech in [Computer Science & Engineering at National Institute of Technology Calicut](http://cse.nitc.ac.in) in 2013.

 This website [originally started](/post/2008/08/01/all-about-techglider/) as a way for me to share things I learned about technology with friends and others interested with the motto --- _The TechGlider will take you gliding into the world of tech_ --- but overtime it has become a sort of a personal blog and a historical archive of the rest of my blogs (I would someday like to redesign it and rewrite this About page).
 See my research blog (link below) for more technical material.